 We love things that look expensive, and we really love things that look expensive but aren’t (like things for kitchens, bedrooms, and bathrooms).
-Today, we turn our attention to chairs, because we all need more seating.
-You can get extremely cheap chairs and extremely expensive ones, but we set ourselves a limit of $150 (or thereabouts, making exceptions for a few that were too good to exclude).
-These are options for sprucing up a dining table, a bar counter, or a living room, because it’s time to put those overworked Ikea chairs out of their misery.
+Here, we turn our attention to chairs, because we all need more seating.
+You can get extremely cheap chairs and extremely expensive ones, but we set ourselves a limit of $150 (or thereabouts, making exceptions for a few that were too good to exclude or sets of chairs that break down to $150 or less per chair).
+Whether you’re looking to spruce up a dining table, a bar counter, or a living room, any of the options would be a good way to put those overworked Ikea chairs out of their misery.

 Living room chairs

 This mid-century-style accent chair has undeniable Mad Men vibes.

 If you’re all set with living-room seating, we think this velvety, dark seafoam-green scoop chair would also look elegant in the corner of a bedroom.
 (Bonus: the open back can serve as a deterrent from letting clothes pile up).

 In a lighter pistachio, the fuzzy fabric on these chairs not only suggests they’ll be cozy to sit in, but also makes them a lot more interesting to look at.

 This jute pouf is casual and design-y at the same time, like a newly restored barn filled with fiddle-leaf figs.